bilgeonceken/appprac/README.md

 email   : kambafca@yopmail.com
 password: password

-note to myself: clean up non-url_for links if problems occur when actually hosting the thing

 #####todo stuff that comes into my mind

 - [x] MAIN TODO: FIX THE POSTGRESQL DATABASE INTEGRATION PROBLEM WITH HEROKU